googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 _At the end of 7.1.7, insert the following text._

+An implementation-determined representation may be used during calculation and for the final result (interpolatedValue).
 In calculation of scalars (S, AS) and of interpolated values (scaledDelta, netAjustment, interpolatedValue), at least 16 fractional bits of precision should be maintained.
 Rounding should be done only when the final result is used, and may retain greater fractional bit-depth than that of the data type of the item to which deltas are applied.
 When scaled deltas are applied to a default value, the possibility of overflow exists.
-The integer-portion numeric range used in calculation must be at least that of the data type of the item to which deltas are applied; for example, at least [-32768, 32767] when applying scaled deltas to an FWORD value.
-Even if a final result is within range for the type of the default value, the possibility remains for overflow to occur during calculation, and for the order in which deltas are added to affect the result.
-Sufficient precision should be used to avoid any possible overflow at any point during calculation, and to ensure that the order in which deltas are applied does not affect the final result.
-An implementation-determined representation may be used for the final result (interpolatedValue), but saturation arithmetic shall be used: values shall not wrap from maximum to minimum values, or vice versa.
-The final result should be clamped to the range of the data type of the item to which deltas are applied; for example, [-32768, 32767] for an FWORD value.
+The numeric range used in calculation must be at least that of the data type of the item to which deltas are applied; for example, at least [-32768, 32767] when applying scaled deltas to an FWORD value.
+Also, larger ranges should be allowed for during calculation to avoid any possible overflow at any point during calculation, and to ensure that the order in which deltas are applied does not affect the final result.
+Saturation arithmetic shall be used: values shall not wrap from maximum to minimum values, or vice versa.

 ## Changes to OFF 7.2.1 Overview (Font variations common table formats)